circleci/circleci-docs/jekyll/_cci2/language-go.md

       - run: go get github.com/jstemmer/go-junit-report
 ```

-Both containers (primary and postgres) start simultaneously, however Postgres may require some time to get ready and if our tests start before that - job will fail.
-So it's a good practice to wait until dependent services are ready.
-Here we have only Postgres, so we have this step:
+Both containers (primary and postgres) start simultaneously, however Postgres may require some time to get ready and if our tests start before that the job will fail.
+So it's good practice to wait until dependent services are ready.
+Here we have only Postgres, so we add this step:

 ``` YAML
       - run: